curricle/Profile-Card-Component/README.md

 ## Acknowledgments

-Thanks Kaybee for continuing to spur me on in doing these, and Demian in the Frontend Mentor Slack for the tip on the appropriate values for the background positioning.
+Thanks Kaybee for continuing to spur me on in doing these, and Demian in the Frontend Mentor Slack for the tip on the appropriate values/syntax for the background positioning.